 In 2004, Mike helped launch a nationwide organization called Mass Torts Made Perfect.
 Today, this organization holds annual conferences attended by the top personal injury attorneys across America in an effort to develop successful litigation strategies for confronting wrongdoing by multi-national corporations.

-Mike is is listed in the publications Best Lawyers in America and Leading American Attorney.
+Mike is listed in the publications Best Lawyers in America and Leading American Attorney.
 In 2008, he was selected by the Public Justice Foundation as a finalist for its Trial Lawyer of the Year.
 In 2011, he was awarded the Perry Nichols Award, the highest honor given by the Florida Justice Association.
 In 2015, he was inducted into The National Trial Lawyers Hall of Fame.
 Today, he hosts the international television show "America's Lawyer."

 Video--Fred Levin Discusses Our History